Umex10/Umex10/README.md

 ---

 ### ✨ Quote I Live By
-> “Don’t wait for inspiration.
+> “Don’t wait for anybody.
 Create it.”

 ---